In cricket, one name stands alone as a monument to unrealized potential and endless, frustrating failure: Graeme Hick.

 Which must be a great relief for a certain JP Duminy, AKA the Luckiest Cricketer in South Africa.

-Duminy’s innings at Hamilton on Monday, embarrassingly ended by an unchallenged straight ball, was his 72nd in Tests, and took his career run tally to 2086.
+Duminy’s most recent Test innings, embarrassingly ended by an unchallenged straight ball in the second innings at Hamilton back in March, was his 72nd in Tests, and took his career run tally to 2086.

 After 72 innings, Graeme Hick had scored 2591 runs.